odooy/.github/profile/README.md

 6. **Data Migration**: If your company is switching from another ERP system or upgrading to a new version of Odoo, We ensure smooth and accurate data migration.

-By leveraging the expertise of an Odooy, businesses can maximize the potential of Odoo ERP while minimizing the risks associated with implementation and operation.
+By leveraging the expertise of Odooy, businesses can maximize the potential of Odoo ERP while minimizing the risks associated with implementation and operation.